 Wearing gardening gloves and comfortable shoes are also a necessity.
 There might be some chemicals and fertilizers in the soil that can damage your skin.
 The uneven surface of the land also can irritate your feet.
 Never forget suitable shoes.

 Use Sunlight Protection

 As noted earlier, sun rays are beneficial for absorbing vitamin D, but excessive exposure to the sun can damage the body.
 Older adults shouldn’t work too much on hot sunny days.
 They should use sunscreen, hats, or umbrellas designed to protect them from the sun.
 Having a water bottle beside you is very important because of dehydration, which is extremely dangerous during old age.

 Have a Gardening Chair

 As mentioned earlier, there is no need to have an outdoor garden.
 You can create a mini garden in your yard, or you can plant some flowers on the windowsill.
 Nowadays, seniors can use the terrarium, too.
-A terrarium is a container made of glass that is sealed and contains soil and plants.
+A terrarium is a container made of glass.
 It is possible to open them for maintenance and access the plants.
-They are suitable for old adults who cannot leave the house to enjoy gardening.

 So, do not hesitate to provide the condition for your beloved to start gardening.
 It will change their entire mood.